Pioneer PL-12D was a budget record deck which saw much success in

 action 'S' shaped tone arm, a SME style screw-on headshell and a

-and was usually paired off with the Shure M75 range of cartridges.
+paired off with the Shure M75 range of cartridges.
+Another novel

-Another novel feature was an 'over-hang checker', a marker device
+feature was an 'over-hang checker', a marker device that can be

-that can be pulled up under the stylus, serving as a guide to the
+pulled up under the stylus, serving as a guide to the position the

 motor is suspended under the chassis and is seated on an arrangement